NikitaKovaljov/Data_Formats/README.md

 Basic example of python script and Data Formats.

-This script creates localhost server and output example in xml format about disk usage of a machine
+This script creates localhost server and output in xml format disk usage of a machine